Core¶

 A list of lists of non-overlapping global ranks of devices.
 If

-, every device will be its own group, and no IPC will take place.
+None, every device will be its own group, and no IPC will take place.
 If an empty list is passed, all devices are grouped into one process group.
-Default:[]
+Default:[].Examples

 # no IPC between devices; each device is its own group platform = Platform(device='gpu', n_gpus=4, ipc_groups=None) # all devices under one group: default behaviour platform = Platform(device='gpu', n_gpus=4) platform = Platform(device='gpu', n_gpus=4, ipc_groups=[]) # custom groups platform = Platform(device='gpu', n_gpus=4, ipc_groups=[[0, 2], [1], [3]]) platform = Platform(device='gpu', n_gpus=4, ipc_groups=[[0, 2], [1, 3]])